Huntington Woods, Michigan

-Huntington Woods is a city in Oakland County, Michigan in the U.S. state of Michigan.
-It is a northern suburb of Metro Detroit.
-The population was 6,238 at the 2010 census.
+Huntington Woods is a city in Oakland County in the U.S. state of Michigan.
+An inner-ring suburb of Detroit on the Woodward Corridor, Huntington Woods is located roughly 12 mi northwest of downtown Detroit.
+As of the 2020 census, the city had a population of 6,238.

 Huntington Woods is situated along the Woodward Corridor (M-1) and is bounded by Ten and Eleven Mile Roads to the north and south and by Woodward and Coolidge Highway to the east and west.
 The city is widely known as the "City of Homes", as it consists mostly of residences.
 Rackham Golf Course is located along the southern end of the city.
 The western portion of the Detroit Zoo is located within the city limits and is a contributor to its tax base.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.47 sqmi, all land.
 Rackham Golf Course, owned by the city of Detroit, makes up 20% (0.3 square miles) of the total area of the city.

 Huntington Woods is adjacent to the cities of Pleasant Ridge to the southeast, Oak Park to the south and west, Royal Oak to the east, and Berkley to the north.

 Huntington Woods is bordered to the south by 10 Mile Road/I-696, to the west by Coolidge Highway, to the east by Woodward Avenue (M-1), Hendrie Boulevard, York Road, Dundee Road, and Hereford Road, and to the north by 11 Mile Road.